-\textbf{Evaluation on layer-wise gains.} To probe how our attack engages Flux's internal representations, we analyze the 19 dual-stream blocks.
-As shown in Figure~\ref{fig:attack-gain}, erased concepts are restored at distinct stages: for ``\emph{nudity}", strong gains emerge in early layers and reappear at the final block; for ``\emph{Van Gogh}", clear peaks occur in both middle and late layers; and for ``\emph{soccer}", improvements are more diffuse yet consistently positive.
-These patterns indicate that our attack exploits specific representation stages rather than acting uniformly across layers, with further analysis provided in Appendix~\ref{Appendix: Layer-wise Analysis of Attack Gains}.
+\textbf{Evaluation on layer-wise gains.} To understand where our attack revives erased signals, we inspect Flux's 19 dual-stream blocks.
+As shown in Figure~\ref{fig:attack-gain}, different concepts reappear at different stages: ``\emph{nudity}" resurfaces early and again at the final block, ``\emph{Van Gogh}" shows clear boosts in the middle–late layers, and ``\emph{soccer}" climbs more gradually but stays consistently positive.
+This suggest that the attack taps into specific representation stages rather than pushing all layers uniformly; more discussions are in Appendix G.

 \textbf{Ablation study.} To evaluate the effectiveness of our loss functions, we conduct an ablation study on \textbf{celebrities}.
-We attack the EA erasure method using \cite{eraseanything} dataset (a subset of CelebA~\citep{celeba}), containing 50 celebrities for attack and 50 for retention.
+We attack the EA erasure using a subset of CelebA~\citep{celeba}, containing 50 celebrities for attack and 50 for retention.
 Different variations are quantified in Table~\ref{table: ablation}.
-The velocity objective $\mathcal{L}_{\text{attack}}$ provides the foundation of robustness by steering generative dynamics away from suppression, enhancing the reliability of concept reactivation across settings.
-The attention reactivation term $\mathcal{L}_{\text{attn}}$ sharpens targeting by directly amplifying suppressed attention signals, significantly improving \textsc{Acc}$_e$.
-As shown in Figure~\ref{fig:ablation}, its L2 regularizer constrains activation strength for reliable concept revival, and entropy maintains image style and visual coherence.
+The velocity objective $\mathcal{L}_{\text{attack}}$ sets the groundwork by steering the model away from suppression, making concept reactivation reliable across settings.
+The attention reactivation term $\mathcal{L}_{\text{attn}}$ sharpens targeting by boosting suppressed attention, significantly improving \textsc{Acc}$_e$.
+As shown in Figure~\ref{fig:ablation}, its L2 regularizer constrains activation strength for reliable concept revival, and entropy maintains style and visual coherence.
 Additionally, the consistency term $\mathcal{L}_{\text{lora}}$ further anchors background and irrelevant attributes, keeping details such as clothing, hairstyle, and posture consistent between the erased and attacked output, serving as a key contributor to high \textsc{Acc}$_{ir}$.
 When integrated, these components form a synergistic objective: attention reactivation drives precision, velocity control enhances robustness, and LoRA regularization safeguards fidelity, together delivering the strongest and most balanced reactivation of erased concepts.

-\textbf{Others.} Additional details and results are provided in Appendix~\ref{appendix: others}, including further ablation with different fine-tuning parameters, the complete dataset used in our study, details of recognition classifiers, extended visualizations, user study and visual-language model assessments.